pierspad/vesta/README.md

 **subs2srs, but faster and with more features**

-Vesta is the modernized spiritual son of subs2srs.
+Vesta is a modernized spiritual son of subs2srs.
 A desktop application for language learners that turns video/audio files and subtitle files into flashcard decks for anki, allows you to fix desynced subtitles, add missing translation and more

 ## Benchmarks

 ![Vesta Average Speedup vs subs2srs Across All Test Films](docs/benchmark_speedup_summary.svg)

-> ⚡ **subs2srs, but actually fast**: Tested across **8 feature-length films (~12,000+ subtitles)**, Vesta generates complete multimedia flashcard decks in minutes instead of hours — achieving a **~3.5× to 3.8× average speedup** (and up to **6.22× peak speedup**) compared to subs2srs.
+> Tested across **8 feature-length films (~12,000+ subtitles)**, Vesta achieves a **~3.5× to 3.8× average speedup** (and up to **6.22× peak speedup**) compared to subs2srs.
 >
-> - **Multi-Core Direct Stream Cutting**: On lightweight or standard media (*Interstellar*, *Detour*, *Uncut Gems*), Vesta distributes FFmpeg operations across CPU cores for up to **6.22× speedup** (*Interstellar* finished in 3.6 min vs 22.5 min; *Detour* in 60 s vs 6.2 min).
-> - **GPU Pre-Transcoding**: On heavy 1080p/HEVC videos (*Good Will Hunting*, *Trainspotting*, *Snatch*), Vesta leverages hardware acceleration (VA-API, NVENC, VideoToolbox) to pre-transcode intermediate streams at 50–100× realtime, delivering up to **5.00× speedup** and cutting generation time in half compared to CPU multi-core alone.
-> - **Single-Core Efficiency Control**: Even restricted to 1 single core (`1c`), Vesta is **~1.3× to 1.9× faster** than subs2srs due to native Rust performance and zero-copy stream mapping.
+> Even when restricted to a single core (`1c`), Vesta is **~1.3× to 1.9× faster** than subs2srs due to new optimizations.
 >
-> 📖 **Reproducibility & Methodology**: Both tools were benchmarked fully headless, calling the exact same system FFmpeg binary on identical hardware with matching media outputs.
-For complete details on the test setup, the vendored subs2srs headless harness, and instructions to run the suite yourself, see [**docs/BENCHMARK_STEPS.md**](docs/BENCHMARK_STEPS.md).
+> For complete details on the test setup, the vendored subs2srs headless harness, and instructions to run the suite yourself, see [**docs/BENCHMARK_STEPS.md**](docs/BENCHMARK_STEPS.md).
 For per-film charts and raw data across all 9 variants, see the [**Benchmark Report**](docs/BENCHMARK_REPORT.md).

 ## What it does

-Load a video and its subtitles.
-Synchronize them, translate them with AI if needed, and export a ready-to-study Anki deck with high-quality audio clips, snapshots, and video clips synced to the exact lines of dialogue.

-### Why Vesta?

-- **Parallelized & Multi-core by Default**: Written from scratch in Rust, distributing ffmpeg extractions, media encoding, and database operations across all available CPU cores.
-- **Up to 6.2× Faster Than subs2srs (3.8× average)**: Completes full feature-length deck generation in minutes instead of hours, processing 300 to 1,000+ flashcards per minute.
-- **100% Offline Capable**: Core media processing, local Whisper transcription, and VAD speech segmentation run entirely on your local machine without mandatory internet access.
-- **Decoupled & Modular Architecture**: Every engine is a standalone, headless Rust crate with matching CLI tools.
+Set up with your preferences and drop in your media and subtitle files and create your flashcards.

+#### What if the timestamps of my srt are not synced with the media?
+Go to the **"Synchronize"** tab; here you can add manual anchors and check synchronization step by step.
+A few anchors are enough if the SRT timestamps are just offsetted.
+If there are many discrepancies, use **Auto-Sync** to automatically realign timestamps with help from Whisper.

+#### What if I lack an SRT file in my language?
+After setting up your tiers and providers for LLM answers in Settings, go to the **"Translate"** tab and translate your file.
+Subtitles are translated in context-aware batches, with progress saved incrementally so you can resume at any time.

+#### What if I only have a media file and I don't have any SRT file?
+Go to the **"Transcribe"** tab.
+You can generate a new `.srt` file directly from your audio or video file using local **Whisper** (via `whisper.cpp` with optional GPU acceleration) or by using fast cloud STT providers specified by you.

+#### What if I want to check any missing subtitle?
+Go to the **"Revise"** tab.
+You can load two subtitle files side-by-side (such as a target language SRT and a reference or native SRT) to inspect them line by line.
+You can quickly jump to missing or empty subtitles, edit lines directly, insert or remove dialogue, and align timings.

+#### What if I want to add notes?
+Go to the **"Annotate"** tab.
+You can load an Anki `.apkg` deck or flashcard collection to enrich your cards with definitions, grammar explanations, and context notes.
+You can edit notes **manually** for each card with the built-in editor, or generate them **automatically** using LLMs.

+#### What are tiers and providers?
+Tiers and providers are a form of load-balancing for generative operations:
+- **Providers** represent individual endpoints (e.g. a Self-Hosted models, OpenRouter, Google, Groq, Mistral, OpenAI, GitHub Models etc.)
+- **Tiers** define priority levels.
+Within each tier, requests rotate across providers in a round-robin cycle to share the workload while respecting their configured requests per minute and maximum request limits.
+If all providers in a tier exhaust their rate limits or quotas, Vesta automatically fails over to the next tier without interrupting your process.

+#### What do I do if I don't want to use any AI feature?
+Turn on the **AI Kill Switch**!

 ---